HoangUkr/sweetCocoStore/README.md

 pip install -r requirements.txt
 ```
 6. Create environment variable for local database
-Manually create a file with name '.env' and add the configuration of local dadtabase such as:
+Manually create a file with name '.env' and add the configuration of local database such as:
-DEBUG
+- DEBUG.
-SECRET_KEY
+- SECRET_KEY.
-DB_NAME
+- DB_NAME.
-DB_USER
+- DB_USER.
-DB_PASSWORD
+- DB_PASSWORD.
-DB_HOST
+- DB_HOST.
-DB_PORT
+- DB_PORT.
 **Do not push the env file to the github**
 7. Run the program
 ```console